 Yes she did.
 In fact she worked in a hotel in Paris so her English was quite good.
 I asked her if she knew about the buses.
 She did not.
 But she was waiting for a friend to pick her up and offered within seconds to just drive me to wherever it was I needed to go.
 Shortly after, her two guy friends screeched up in their car and were happy to drop me off at my hostel.
 They were all complete strangers, but, unsurprisingly, helpful.

-12:30 In town—NJ kids: The next day I was walking around town and passed two teenagers sitting on a stone wall.
-I overheard one finishing his sentence with “…the tri-state area, ya know, New York, New Jersey and Connecticut.”
+NJ kids: The next day I was walking around town and passed two teenagers sitting on a stone wall.
+I overheard one finishing his sentence with “…the Tri-state area, ya know, New York, New Jersey and Connecticut.”

 I stopped in my tracks and said “I’m from New Jersey.”

 They were traveling with their folks through parts of France and visiting an uncle who lived here.
 We chatted a bit, swapped respective NJ hometown names and then I went on my way with a smile and warm feeling of familiarity.

 13:00 In town

 Folks from Little Rock and Baltimore: I was waiting for the tourist office to open after it’s ‘lunch break’ as some American tourists walked up.
 I alerted them that the Tourist Information office was closed for lunch and we proceeded to chat about each others travels for the next 15 minutes.

 UK man who had a few too many beers: I ended up being the translator between a café owner and a slightly inebriated man who was trying to find his way back to his hotel.